Cost of Living in El Salvador: 2026 Breakdown

 • Chicken breast is a cost-effective protein, common in home meals.

-These figures let you budget precisely and decide how much of your living costs will be food versus rent, transport, and utilities.
+These figures let you budget precisely.
+Decide how much of your living costs will be food versus rent, transport, and utilities.

 Dining Out and Entertainment Costs